panzerdp/dmitripavlutin.com/content/posts/068-swap-variables/index.md

 b; // => 1
 ```

+`temp` is the *temporary variable*.

-`temp` is the temporary variable assigned with the value of `a`.
+At the first step, `temp` is assigned with the value of `a`.
 Then `a` variable is assigned with the value of `b`.
 Finally, the variable `b` is assigned with the value of `temp` (having the initial value of `a`).

-The swapping of variables using a temporary variable works with any value types, like numbers, strings, booleans, objects.
+The swapping of variables using a temporary variable works with any value type, like numbers, strings, booleans, objects.

-The downside of this approach is the need for specialized temporary variables, plus the swapping happens in 3 statements.
+The downside of this approach is the need for a specialized temporary variable, plus the swapping happens in 3 statements.

 ## 3. Addition and difference